CPS principals say schools remain ‘filthy’ under $340M janitorial contracts

 Subscribe for unlimited digital access.
 Try one month for $1!

-A year after Chicago Public School hired private companies to clean schools, many principals remain completely unsatisfied with the work, saying the benefits of the $340 million contracts have yet to materialize.
+A year after Chicago Public School hired private companies to clean schools, hundreds of principals remain disgusted with the work and are calling for an end to the $340 million contracts.

-At least 260 of 522 principals of district-run schools answered surveys by the Chicago Principals and Administrators Association, and 200 of them said that their schools were not cleaner than before Aramark and SodexoMagic took over janitorial services.
-More than 200 also said the contracted services did not free them up to spend more time on instructional issues as promised, according to the survey.
+About 260 of 522 principals of district-run schools answered surveys by the Chicago Principals and Administrators Association, with 200 saying their schools are dirtier since Aramark and SodexoMAGIC took over janitorial services in March 2014.
+More than 200 also said the private managers did not free them up to spend more time on instructional issues as promised.